 Should you buy the Suunto 7?

-If you’re after a wearable that can work equally well as a smartwatch and full-fat fitness tracker then the Suunto 7 is one of your only options, outside of the Apple Watch.
+If you’re after a device that can work equally well as a smartwatch and full-fat fitness tracker then the Suunto 7 is one of your only options, outside of the Apple Watch.
 It features a solid, near indestructible design, robust application library, support for Google Pay and a great portfolio of fitness tracking services.